pulumi/docs/content/docs/reference/pkg/azure-nextgen/deploymentmanager/artifactsource.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const artifactSource = new azure_nextgen.deploymentmanager.v20191101preview.ArtifactSource("artifactSource", {
+const artifactSource = new azure_nextgen.deploymentmanager.ArtifactSource("artifactSource", {
     artifactRoot: "1.0.0.0",
     artifactSourceName: "myArtifactSource",
     authentication: {